elijahtwalker/AeroVista/README.md

 Search and rescue (SAR) operations are vital for ensuring the safety of people in times of danger.
 Since 1982, over 50,000 people have been rescued worldwide from these SAR missions, which proves their efficacy in saving human life.
 These efforts can be streamlined using autonomous devices, with one of the most efficient being drones.
 Their portability, relatively low cost, and speed make them one of the best options in these types of operations.
 They are also scalable, since many autonomous drones can work in parallel without any human input.
 Recently, target pinpointing has been enhanced using machine learning, which are commonly Convolution Neural‐Networks, or CNNs.
 These innovative models can be used to benefit SAR mission strategy through image segmentation.

 ## Motivation
-Following what Ibrahim said, we sought to examine the performance of autonomous drones with image detection models and determine the most efficient and reliable model to utilize in search and rescue drones.
+We sought to examine the performance of autonomous drones with image detection models and determine the most efficient and reliable model to utilize in search and rescue drones.
 For our research, we used Mask-RCNN and RTMDET-Ins as the models for testing.
 We trained both these models on a search and rescue dataset containing images and also tested the model with custom images made by our group.
 We hope that via our research, we can find an efficient model example that can be used in actual implementations of search and rescue drones to help save individuals in distress.

 ## Dataset and Experimental Setup

 <img width="932" alt="SARDYOLODATASET" src="https://github.com/IbrahimARahman/AeroVista/assets/108421238/bea93ae2-6a2f-414f-90c4-c9b1e7ac65b0">

 Our dataset is the SARD_YOLO dataset, which includes almost 2,000 overhead images of people in various environments.
 Many of these photos portray people in distress or hard-to-find locations, which is critical for search-and-rescue operations.
+As shown above, the dataset highlights different people located within the wilderness.
 For our validation set, we captured 100 images of our own using a Tello drone, featuring similar images that were manually annotated with Voxel51.
 The purpose of the validation set is to verify the efficacy of the model outside of the SARD_YOLO dataset, as well as testing its proficiency under a variety of real-world conditions.

 These conditions, such as fog, rain, or lighting differences, can impair the clarity of a drone's camera and the accuracy of the model.
 In order to account for these, we augmented the SARD_YOLO dataset for training.
 Using transformations like gaussian blurs, color jitters, elastic transformations, and solarization, we greatly enhanced the model's flexibility and accuracy.
 Some of these transformations, such as gaussian blurs, emulated foggy or rainy weather.
 In addition to augmenting the dataset, our validation set included many images at different angles, captured using a 3D-printed mirror mounted to the drone.